-This is a list of social media case studies that will also give you the opportunity to learn the basics of running great hashtag campaigns — straight from the people who ran some outstanding ones this year.
+This is a list of social media case studies that will give you the opportunity to learn the basics of running great hashtag campaigns and get some great ideas for your next project.

-Life is Good: A hashtag for doing good
+Life is Good: A hashtag campaign for donations

 Hashtag campaigns are an excellent tool when it comes to raising donations for a good cause.
 They boost awareness for an issue and offer an easy way to donate money.
 The method works well for businesses setting up a donations-for-posts type of campaign, where they donate X amount of money for each post published with a specific hashtag.

-Our customer DMEXCO, an annual trade fair for the digital marketing and advertising industry, displayed their social wall on various points throughout the sprawling event location.
+DMEXCO, an annual trade fair for the digital marketing and advertising industry, displayed social media content posted by visitors using their official hashtags on various points throughout the sprawling event location.
 Among them were two social walls incorporated into big digital signage screens along the DMEXCO Boulevard.

 The large displays hung from the ceiling on this thoroughfare of the trade show were clearly visible to visitors and introduced the social wall and hashtags.